 Definition of Prefixes

 CES—Civil Engineering Structures

 CCE 5020.
 Infrastructure Resilience (3).
 This course provides a comprehensive overview of the basic principles of infrastructure resilience.
 It provides detailed background about interdependence, risk analysis, and advanced tools related to infrastructure resilience.

 CCE 5035.
 Construction Planning and Scheduling (3).
 Prerequisite: CCE 4004.
 This course covers topics such as planning, basic arrow diagramming, basic precedence diagramming, establishing activity duration, scheduling computations, bar charts, project controls, overlapping networks, resource leveling, and program evaluation review technique (PERT).

 CCE 5036.
 Project Controls in Construction (3).
-Prerequisite: CCE 4004 and EGN 3443.
-This course includes topics such as construction cost estimation, work breakdown structure, and cost control; critical path method (CPM) scheduling, resource-constrained scheduling, and integrated scheduling-cost control; probabilistic scheduling techniques, and linear scheduling techniques; contract specifications, and contract claims (schedule impact) analysis.
+Prerequisite: Instructor permission.
+This course includes topics such as construction cost estimation, work breakdown structure, and cost control; critical path method (CPM) scheduling, resource-constrained scheduling, and integrated scheduling-cost control; probabilistic scheduling techniques and linear scheduling techniques; modeling and analysis of construction operations.

 CCE 5212.
 Sustainable and Green Construction (3).
-Prerequisite: CCE 4004.
 This course provides a comprehensive overview of the basic principles of sustainability and green construction.
 The course provides detailed background about the green building (LEED) certification, as well as energy calculations and cost-benefit analysis.